-Arrow, Kenneth -- Nobel Laureate in Economics - Stanford University Boschwitz, Rudy -- U. S. Senator Chinitz, Benjamin -- Dean, School of Management - Lowell University; Past President of Boston Bureau of Jewish Education Cohen, David -- Distinguished Policy Analyst and Historian - Michigan State University Lawrence Cremin -- Distinguished Historian of Education; Past President of Teachers' College - Columbia University; President of the Spencer Foundation Danishevsky, Sam Eizenstadt, Stu Glazer, Nathan -- Distinguished Sociologist on the Faculty of Harvard -University Lipset, Seymour Martin - Distinguished Sociologist on the Faculty of the Hoover Institute, Stanford University Nobel Laureate -- From the Natural Sciences or Medicine Nozzick, Robert -- One of the Distinguished Philosophers on the Faculty of Harvard University Putnam, Hilary -- One of the Distinguished Philosophers on the Faculty of Harvard University; Key in Hillel Sheffler, Israel -- The Outstanding Philosopher of Education in the (Rabbi) United States; On the Faculty of Harvard University Shulman, Lee -- Psychologist, Expert in Teacher Education; Consultant to the Carnegie Foundation; Distinguished Member of the Faculty of Stanford University Stein, Herman -- Case Western Reserve University Yalow, Rosalyn (Nobel Laureate) Waltzer, Michael -- Distinguished Political Scientist; Political Philosopher on the Faculty of Princeton University
+Arrow, Kenneth -- Nobel Laureate in Economics - Stanford University Boschwitz, Rudy -- U. S. Senator Chinitz, Benjamin -- Dean, School of Management - Lowell University; Pape President of Reston Dupany of Tawish Education Cohen, David -- Distinguished Policy 'Analyst and Historian - Michigan State University Lawrence Cremin -- Distinguished Historian of Education; Past President of the Spencer Foundation Danishevsky, Sam Eizenstadt, Stu Glazer, Nathan -- Distinguished Sociologist on the Faculty of Harvard University Dissinguished souldigist on the Familey of Lipset, Usymour Hartin the Hoover Institute, Stanford University Nobel Laureste -- From the Natural Sciences or Medicine Nozzick, Rubert -- One of the Distinguished Philosophero on the Faculty of Harvard University Putnam, Hilary -- One of the Distinguished Philosophers on the Faculty of Harvard University; Key in Hillel cheeses, issuel .- The Oversending Diffiningher of Education in the (Rabb1) United States; On the Faculty of Harvard University Shulman, Lee -- Psychologist, Expert in Teacher Education; Consultant to the Carnegie Foundation; Distinguished Member of the Faculty of Stanford University Stein, Herman -- Case Western Reserve University Yalow, Rosalyn (Nobel Laureate) Waltzer, Michael -- Distinguished Political Scientist; Political Philosopher on the Faculty of Princeton University

-PROPOSED LIST OF CANDIDATES FOR COMMISSION MEMBERSHIP Page 3
+COMMISSION MEMBERSHIP Page 3